Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

     1. tempC: number
     1. tempF: number

 The device attributes specify what state information the device reports.
-The firmware that you’ll flash in the following sections will report whenever a button is pressed, the temperature in celsius (tempC), and the temperature in Fahrenheit (tempF).
+The firmware that you’ll flash in the following sections will report whenever a button is pressed, the temperature in Celsius (tempC), and the temperature in Fahrenheit (tempF).
 Device attributes are ***case sensitive***, so make sure these are ***all lowercase***.

 Click the `Create Device` button.
 The screen will change and show the device’s ID.
 This ID is required for the following sections.
 You might want to copy/paste it somewhere convenient.